-You can also create a Twitch Team website where you can manage team stats or create blog posts about your players.
+You can also create a Twitch Team website to manage team stats or create blog posts about your players.
 With your own website, you won’t have to depend on Twitch’s Team page alone, which means you can potentially reach a greater audience.

 What are Twitch Teams?

 A Twitch Stream Team is a group of streamers who have chosen to collaborate together, generally due to a common cause or interest.
 They go by a unique name and find ways to support each other in channel growth.
 Creating or joining a Twitch Team is a great way to connect with like-minded streamers.